List of awards and nominations received by Frances McDormand

 Frances McDormand is an American actress and film producer who has received numerous accolades including four Academy Awards, two Emmy Awards, and a Tony Award, making her one of the few performers to achieve the "Triple Crown of Acting."
-Additionally, she has received three British Academy Film Awards, seven Critics' Choice Awards, two Golden Globe Awards, and four Screen Actors Guild Awards.
+Additionally, she has received three British Academy Film Awards, seven Critics' Choice Awards, two Golden Globe Awards, and four Actor Awards.

 McDormand has received eight Academy Award nominations, winning Best Actress thrice for playing a pregnant police chief in the Coen Brothers black comedy crime film Fargo (1996), a woman bent on revenge in Martin McDonagh's crime drama Three Billboards Outside Ebbing, Missouri (2017), and a widow turned nomad in Chloe Zhao's drama Nomadland (2020).
 As one of the producers of Nomadland, she also won Best Picture.
 She was also Oscar-nominated for her performances as the wife of a small town sheriff in the crime thriller Mississippi Burning (1988), an overprotective mother in the comedy-drama Almost Famous (2000), and an iron mine worker in the social drama North Country (2005).